-- Improve the colour of your lawn
+Benefits of overseeding your lawn

-- Reduce weeds and moss
+- Helps crowd out weeds and moss

 - Helps to infill damaged and bare patches

-Choosing the right lawn seed
+Choosing the right lawn seed for overseeding/seeding

-It’s also important to choose the right lawn seed for overseeding.
+It’s important to choose the right lawn seed for overseeding.
 Think about what your lawn is used for.
-Whether it has high traffic, is played on allot, or has pet use.
+Whether it has high traffic, is played on a lot, or has pet use.
 You could also think about the appearance you want to achieve.
 All of our grass seed is colour matched, so if you have used a product from Gro-Sure previously, you don’t need to worry about using a different product from the range.

 - For areas where your grass never seems to grow try our Gro-Sure Smart Lawn Seed